Master of Ávila: García del Barco

 García del Barco was known to be active as a painter in Ávila during the 1460s, when he sold a horse to a local clergyman.
-He appears as a "famous painter" in 1473, when he was hired by Gallego to work on an altarpiece at Coria Cathedral and was delegated to act as one of his arbitrators in the event of any litigation.
+He appears as a "famous painter" in 1473, when he was hired by Gallego to work on an altarpiece at Coria Cathedral and was subsequently delegated to act as one of his arbitrators in the event of litigation.
 The other arbitrator named was one Father Pedro de Salamanca, who has also been proposed as a candidate for being the Master.
-In 1476, he and another painter named Juan Rodríguez undertook to paint the doors and ceilings of the Castillo de El Barco de Ávila with Moorish designs; documented by Juan Agustín Ceán Bermúdez in his Diccionario histórico de los más ilustres profesores de las Bellas Artes en España.
+In 1476, del Barco and another painter named Juan Rodríguez undertook to paint the doors and ceilings of the Castillo de El Barco de Ávila with Moorish designs, as documented by Juan Agustín Ceán Bermúdez in his Diccionario histórico de los más ilustres profesores de las Bellas Artes en España.

 At an undetermined date, after 1492, he went to Granada, where he died sometime after 1498.